sdiehl/wiwinwlh/tutorial.md

 bar :: Integer -> Integer
 ```

-We can prevent GHC from specializing the type with this extension, i.e.
+We can prevent GHC from specializing the type with this extension:

 ```haskell
 {-# LANGUAGE NoMonomorphismRestriction #-}